gocrane/crane/site/content/en/docs/Roadmap/roadmap-2022.md

 - fadvisor to support billing
 ### 0.2.0：[released]
 - Multiple Metric Adaptor support
-- Node QoS Ensurance for CPU
+- Node QOS Ensurance for CPU
 - Operation Metrics about R3 and EPA applied ratio
 ### 0.3.0 [released]
 - UI with cost visibility and usage optimizations.
 - Request Recommendation adapts with Virtual Kubelet
 - Multiple Triggers for EPA
-- Node QoS Ensurance for Mem
+- Node QOS Ensurance for Mem
 - Prediction with CPU, Memory, and Business Metrics
 - Scalability to support 1K TSP and 1K EPA
 ### 0.4.0 [released]